rivasbolinga/math-magicians/README.md

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->
 **[Math Magicians]** is a website built with React that renders a calculator where the user can make simple math operations.
 It is part of the 3rd module: React of the Microverse programm curriculum.
+In this part of the project I have done the React setup

 <!-- TABLE OF CONTENTS -->